Sign up to Orange Genie today!

 Limited company

 The third option is to trade through your own limited company.
 Your company would have a contract with the agency to supply your services, and the agency would pay your company for the work you complete for their client.
-As a director and shareholder, you would then have a choice about how you pay yourself, and by using a combination of salary and dividends you can legitimately minimise your tax liability.

 Trading through your own limited company is the most tax efficient option for some contractors, but the advantages are only available in the right circumstances.
 We’d advise you to check carefully to make sure this route is right for you, before deciding to “go limited”.
-Here are some things to consider:

 Will you be inside or outside IR35?